Hoshiharetsu/dat_201_sp20/week03/README.md

 * [A map projection/distortion visualization](https://ncxiao.github.io/map-projections/index.html) - uses both [Tissot's indicatrix](https://www.esri.com/arcgis-blog/products/product/mapping/tissots-indicatrix-helps-illustrate-map-projection-distortion/) and the Gedymin faces (from the link above)
 * Bonus, if you're interested: [a 2001 article comparing tools for understanding map projections](https://link.gale.com/apps/doc/A78393275/AONE?u=pitt92539&sid=AONE&xid=58f394ec)

-### Some questions I want you to answer:
+### Some questions I want us to answer:

-1. If you're choosing between a cylindrical and a conical projection, which would maintain greater angular fidelity?
-Which would maintain greater distance fidelity to the spherical globe?
-Explain why.
+1. What kinds of projections allow us to maintain greater angular fidelity (as compared to the spherical globe)?
+What kinds maintain greater distance fidelity?
 2. Describe the ideal use cases for several types of projection system given the range of possible uses of a map.
 (Consider navigation, surveying, representations at various scales, etc.)

 ## <span id="gis"> 3.
 GIS</span>